CumulusNetworks/docs/content/cumulus-linux-40/Whats-New/_index.md

 ---
 This document supports the Cumulus Linux 4.0 release and lists the new platforms and features.

+For complete details on the differences between Cumulus Linux 4.0.0 and Cumulus Linux 3.7, refer to {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360038231814" text="this article">}}.

+To see a list of all the platforms supported in Cumulus Linux 4.0.0, refer to the {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/" text="Hardware Compatibility List (HCL)">}}.

+To upgrade to Cumulus Linux 4.0.0, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

 ## What's New in Cumulus Linux 4.0.0

 Cumulus Linux 4.0.0 supports new platforms, provides bug fixes, and contains several new features and improvements: